-Digital Marketing in 2019: Content, Video & Voice Optimisation
+Digital Marketing: Content, Video & Voice Optimisation

 As we move into 2019 more and more content is coming out; predicting the trends, pitting one strategy against another, not to mention the wild claims ‘SEO is dead’.
 There are predictions that people will seek answers from specific websites (like Quora, Medium) instead of Googling, some are saying social media marketing is about to die because of the price of competition.
 One prediction claimed that AI would curate and develop content for us (yuck).
 So, here’s another large piece of content, making predictions for the year ahead.
 Though, we promise it’s based on evidence, data, and common sense.

 Grab the Windex because we’re shining up our Sonder crystal ball.
 We think 2019 will be a year of empowerment and invigoration for copywriters and content curators.
 We see video content cementing itself as the new infographic.
 There’s a vision of Google Homes changing the way we optimise.
 Let’s have a look.